Aliases for NEFL Gene

 NEFL (Neurofilament, Light Polypeptide) is a Protein Coding gene.
-Diseases associated with NEFL include charcot-marie-tooth neuropathy type 2e/1f and severe early-onset axonal neuropathy due to nefl deficiency.
+Diseases associated with NEFL include charcot-marie-tooth disease, type 2e and charcot-marie-tooth disease, type 1f.
 Among its related pathways are Cytoskeletal Signaling and Transmission across Chemical Synapses.
 GO annotations related to this gene include identical protein binding and structural constituent of cytoskeleton.

 UniProtKB/Swiss-Prot for NEFL Gene